bdavidxyz/chirpy/_posts/2024-02-01-check-if-hash-has-key-in-ruby.md

 true
 ```

-Note that this could be considered as over-engineering, depending of the context.
+Note that this could be considered as over-engineering, depending on the context.

 ## Conclusion

-Check if hash has key in Ruby is pretty straightforward, all you need is to pay a little attention in which context you're writing this verification.
+Checking if a hash has a key in Ruby is pretty straightforward, all you need is to pay a little attention in which context you're writing this verification.

 See also this <a href="https://stackoverflow.com/questions/4528506/how-to-check-if-a-specific-key-is-present-in-a-hash-or-not" target="_blank">SO question</a>.